Denmark

 The bill was adopted on 28 November 2024 and came into effect on 1 January 2025.

-- Rules on the extent to which MNEs, in applying the special transition rule in Section 72 of the Minimum Taxation Act, can rely on country-by-country reports prepared based on financial statements that account for adjustments resulting from purchase price allocation.
+- Rules on the extent to which MNEs, in applying the special transition rule in Section 72 of the Minimum Taxation Act, can rely on CbC reports prepared based on financial statements that account for adjustments resulting from purchase price allocation.

-- Simplified calculation rules for the application of the permanent “safe harbour” exemption provision.
+- Simplified calculation rules for the application of the permanent ’safe harbour‘ exemption provision.

-- Furthermore, the bill aims to ensure that the Danish domestic top-up tax can be considered an acknowledged as qualified domestic top-up tax, such that it can be covered by a safe harbour provision equivalent to that outlined in Section 34, Subsection 3 of the Minimum Taxation Act.
+- Furthermore, the bill aims to ensure that the Danish domestic top-up tax can be considered and acknowledged as a qualified domestic top-up tax, such that it can be covered by a safe harbour provision equivalent to that outlined in Section 34, Subsection 3 of the Minimum Taxation Act.
 This ensures that other countries do not impose top-up tax on Danish entities.

 The bill is effective with respect to financial years commencing on 31 December 2023 or thereafter.

-On 2 October 2024 the Danish government presented a proposed bill aiming to partially implement the so-called Entrepreneurship Initiative presented by the Danish Government on 12 June, 2024.
+On 2 October 2024, the Danish government presented a proposed bill aiming to partially implement the so-called Entrepreneurship Initiative presented by the Danish Government on 12 June 2024.

 Furthermore, the tax exemption is conditional upon the recipient being the beneficial owner of the dividend.